It takes intellectual intelligence (the one the IQ tests test) to see this. It has nothing to do with being stingy, or emotionally unevolved.

 You would also read my instructions… instead of making up your own stuff, or assume stuff.

 Customarily you are MY customer.
 But looking through this distinction, you are my customer, and I am YOUR customer.

-Hah... unfair.
+Hah… unfair.
 You paid good money to abuse me, right?
-No. You paid good money to get it and use it.
+No. You paid good money to get what you bought and to use it.
 If the instructions are clear, and thousands of people can follow it, then not reading them, and then keeping me try to help you is abusive.
 How can you do that?
 Simple.
-You don't consider me a customer, you consider me a slave.
-And slaves can be treated anyway you want: they are not people.
+You don’t consider me a customer, you consider me your slave.
+And slaves can be treated anyway you want to treat them: they are not people.

 How you do anything is how you do everything.

 If you treat me like that, I am certain you live that way.
 And your life is shitty… as was the business of the company after Werner left.